-Relationship Counselling can be daunting - especially for couples.
+Relationship Counselling can be daunting.
 Partners are often afraid that the counsellor will take sides, and the blaming that may be happening in your relationship will happen in counselling.
 Or you may be worried that your partner may talk about things you are not ready for.

-At Turning Point we are here to support both of you.
-To help you talk honestly and get to those things that are meaningful between you.
+At Turning Point we are here to support both of you so that you to talk honestly and get to those things that are meaningful between you.

 Couples report that in counselling:

 - they have been able to talk more intimately

-- that they feel safer to discuss what is important to them
+- that they feel safer discussing difficult topics

 - that they have changed destructive patterns.